 All the subjects teach you to collect and collate information, write concise yet detailed reports, analyse sources and data by questioning and challenging them, consider a variety of views, reach a balanced judgement and argue your view.
-Do not be misled into thinking that Humanities only help if you want to be a teacher!

 The skills you will learn will open doors into further education and a wide range of jobs.
-Please remember that none of the courses are much 'easier' or 'harder' than the other with Humanities subjects, it is a question of which ones you think you are better suited to.
-The Humanities GCSEs themselves are highly regarded as they represent some of the subjects that are more challenging than most subjects nationally, whilst the Business BTEC provides a perfect preparation for our highly successful level 3 BTEC in the sixth form.
+Please remember that none of the courses are much 'easier' or 'harder' than others, it is a question of which ones you think you are better suited to.
+The Humanities GCSEs are highly regarded and the Enterprise BTEC provides a perfect preparation for our highly successful level 3 BTEC in the sixth form.